-Inadequate preparation for safe client care.
+- Inadequate preparation for safe client care. - Failure to seek appropriate assistance with new or unfamiliar procedures. - Questionable decision making based on expected knowledge level, lack of insight and understanding of one's own behaviors and the behaviors of others. - Continuous direct and detailed supervision needed to insure safe client care. - Placing client in a hazardous or harmful condition or circumstance. - Dishonest or unprofessional interactions with clients, staff, faculty, peers & etc. - Engaging in class or clinical practice when not mentally or physically fit. - Dishonesty including but not limited to, cheating, plagiarism, fabrication, and misrepresentation - Cheating using or attempting to use unauthorized materials, information, study aids, computer-related information, or other people. - Plagiarism representing the words, data, works, ideas, computer program or output, or anything not generated in an authorized fashion, as one's own. - Fabrication presenting as genuine any invented or falsified citation or material. - Misrepresentation falsifying, altering, or misstating the contents of documents or other materials related to academic matters, including schedules, prerequisites, and transcripts.

-- Failure to seek appropriate assistance with new or unfamiliar procedures. - Questionable decision making based on expected knowledge level, lack of insight and understanding of one's own behaviors and the behaviors of others. - Continuous direct and detailed supervision needed to insure safe client care. - Placing client in a hazardous or harmful condition or circumstance. - Dishonest or unprofessional interactions with clients, staff, faculty, peers & etc. - Engaging in class or clinical practice when not mentally or physically fit. - Dishonesty including but not limited to, cheating, plagiarism, fabrication, and misrepresentation o Cheating - using or attempting to use unauthorized materials, information, study aids, computer-related information, or other people. - Plagiarism representing the words, data, works, ideas, computer program or output, or anything not generated in an authorized fashion, as one's own. - o Fabrication presenting as genuine any invented or falsified citation or material. - Misrepresentation falsifying, altering, or misstating the contents of documents or other materials related to academic matters, including schedules, prerequisites, and transcripts. - Disruptive behavior, violence, or incivility. - Abusive or profane language, or behavior used with the intent to harm, or discredit another. - Use of chemicals or alcohol that lead to impairments (legal or otherwise). - Personal appearance and order that is deemed unprofessional. - Cell phone found on student during clinical day.
+- Disruptive behavior, violence, or incivility. - Abusive or profane language, or behavior used with the intent to harm, or discredit another. - Use of chemicals or alcohol that lead to impairments (legal or otherwise). - Chronic tardiness, chronic absences, and inattention - Being unprepared for class or clinical. - Personal appearance and order that is deemed unprofessional. - Cell phone found on student during clinical day.